-2. Remove lynch pin (A) and washer (B) from straight pin (C).
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Remove lynch pin (A) and washer (B) from straight pin (C).

-Figure 4.143: Lynch Pin and Washer at Rear of Windrower Leg
+Figure 4.148: Lynch Pin and Washer at Rear of Windrower Leg

 - 3. Attach rubber strap (D) to straight pin (C) at the rear of the windrower leg.
 Secure it with washer (B) and lynch pin (A). - 4.
-Repeat Step 2, page 177 to Step 3, page 177 at the opposite side of the forming shield.
+Repeat Step 2, page 181 to Step 3, page 181 at the opposite side of the forming shield.

-Attaching R1 Series Rotary Disc Header
+4.3.2 Attaching R1 Series Rotary Disc Header

-The windrower may have an optional self-aligning hydraulic center-link, which allows control over the vertical position of the center-link from the cab.
-If the windrower is so equipped, the procedure for attaching an R1 header will be slightly different.
+The windrower's support feet and center-link will need to be connected to the rotary disc header.
+The windrower may be equipped with an optional self-aligning hydraulic center-link, which allows control over the vertical position of the center-link from the cab.